mit-mc-clas12/documentation/README.md

 - Catch IP address
 - add entry or table to store either ip address or location (or both)
 - remove need to write scripts (-w option is currently necessary)
+- remove domain_name, submissions and total events from user table
+- remove run_job_text from submissions table
+- Have Submit returns the farmSubmissionID so it can be picked up by the web interface, display feedback message